HonorLock/moodle-plugin/README.md

 - Click Add functions.

 #### Authorize the created user on the newly created web service
 - Go to Site administration > Server > Web services > External services.
+(In Moodle 3.9 and Above this can be found in Site Adminstration > Plugins > Web Services > External services)
 - Look for the Moodle API you just created and click the Authorised users link.
 - Add the Honorlock API user to the list of authorized users.
 - Click the user from the Not authorized users list.